aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/180-adding-a-product-to-a-portfolio/_index.md

 +++
-title = "Creating a portfolio" weight = 150
-home_region = "eu-west-1"
+title = "Adding a product to a portfolio" weight = 180 home_region = "eu-west-1"
 +++
 ---

 ## What are we going to do?

-This tutorial will walk you through "{{% param title %}}" with a spoke account.
+This tutorial will walk you through "{{% param title %}}" into a spoke account.

 We will assume you have:

  - installed Service Catalog Puppet correctly
+ - you have created a product
+ - you have created a portfolio

 We are going to perform the following steps:

-- create a portfolio file
-- define a product
-- define a version for our product
+- add a product to a portfolio
-- commit our portfolio file
-- verify the framework has create an AWS CodePipeline for our product version

 During this process you will check your progress by verifying what the framework is doing at each step.

 ## Step by step guide

 Here are the steps you need to follow to "{{% param title %}}"

-### Adding the portfolio to the framework
+### Add the product to the portfolio

-- Navigate to the {{% service_catalog_factory_code_commit_repo_link %}}
+- Navigate to the {{% service_catalog_factory_code_commit_repo_link %}} again

 - Click on *portfolios*